So you’re interested in becoming a CERTIFIED USA TRACK & FIELD OFFICIAL?

 YOU HAVE QUESTIONS:

-What do I do next?
-Follow the instructions in the packet you receive from Jim.
+****What do I do next?
+Follow the instructions in the CERTIFICATION PROCESS DOCUMENT.****

 How soon can I start?
 Right now, if you wish.
-Included in the packet is the current Pacific Association Track & Field Schedule of meets and instructional clinics.
-Choose a clinic (held in January) for some insight; choose a track, cross-country, long-distance running, or youth meet, come out, introduce yourself and offer to help on an event you particularly like.
+Check the Training page for the current schedule of clinics (held in January through February) for some insight; choose a track, field, race walking, cross-country, long-distance running, or youth meet, come out, introduce yourself and offer to help on an event you particularly like.
 You’ll be welcome and will receive on-the-job training!

 I’m mainly interested in Race Walking/Youth Athletics/Long-Distance Running.
 Is certification for me?
 Yes.
 Certified officials are involved in every sport and discipline under the aegis of USA Track & Field, and certification programs are available for every one of them.